kubernetes-sigs/kueue/keps/976-plain-pods/README.md

   managed by Kueue.
 - A finalizer `kueue.x-k8s.io/managed` in order to reliably track pod terminations.

+A Pod reconciler will be responsible for removing the `kueue.x-k8s.io/admission` gate.
+If the Pods have other gates, they will remain Pending, but would be considered active from Kueue's perspective.

 #### Pods subject to queueing

 Not all Pods in a cluster should be subject to queueing.